bcc-code/directus-schema-sync/README.md

  4. Edit the `config.js` in the schema directory and add your collections you want to sync
  5. Finally run `directus schema-sync export` to export the schema and data from the Directus API

-In production it is advised to set `SYNC_SCHEMA` to `IMPORT` and in local development to `BOTH`.
+In production it is advised to set `SCHEMA_SYNC` to `IMPORT` and in local development to `BOTH`.

 ### Tips

-You can create additional config files with the other config files, and set the name on the `SYNC_SCHEMA_CONFIG` env variable.
+You can create additional config files with the other config files, and set the name on the `SCHEMA_SYNC_CONFIG` env variable.
 For example to include a test data set used during testing in CI/CD.
 Additional config files need to export `syncCustomCollections` object like in the `config.js` file.

 View the comments in the `config.js` file for more information.